Gexkill/sweng2/PP/src/index.md

 ### 2.2 Cumulated Function Points and code size estimation

-Now that the amount of function points for each function type of our application has been estimated we can easily dress a table summarising the situation :
+Now that the amount of function points for each function type of our application has been estimated, we can easily dress a table summarizing the situation:

 | **Function Type**      | **Function Points** |
 |------------------------|---------------------|